galenlim/hackthebox-htb-writeups/openadmin.md

 ![nano escape](images/openadmin/nanoescape.png)

-# Ending Thoughts
+# Thoughts

-This is an easy box that reinforces a few basic techniques for Linux boxes.
+This is a straightforward box that reinforces a few basic techniques for Linux boxes.